-Treatment for bowel obstruction depends on the cause, but you will need to go to hospital.
+Treatment for bowel obstruction depends on the cause.
+You will usually need to go to hospital for treatment and monitoring.

-While in hospital, you might have the following procedures:
+While in hospital, you might have the following treatment:

 - Your urine output may be monitored.

-- You may be given fluids through an intravenous drip.
+- You may get fluids through an intravenous (IV) drip.

 - You may receive pain relief and anti-nausea medicines.

-- A nasogastric tube may be inserted through your nose and down into your stomach (but usually only if there is severe bloating or vomiting).
+- A nasogastric tube may be inserted through your nose and down into your stomach (but usually only if you have severe bloating or vomiting).